SombkeMaximilian/fluid-dynamics-simulation/README.md

 ## Visualizing the results

-The output of the simulation is stored in a file named `velocity.bin`.
+The output of the example simulation is stored in a file named `velocity.bin`.
 To visualize the results, run the python script `plot.py` in the `plot` directory:
 ```bash
 python3 plot/plot.py
 ```